Carleslc/kotlin-extensions/README.md

 1. Match the code style of this project (default in _IntelliJ_).
 You can do `⌘ + Option + L` in Mac with _IntelliJ_ IDE to reformat your code.
 2. Unit Test your code.
+3. Inline your extensions when possible.
+Include `@file:Suppress("NOTHING_TO_INLINE")` to suppress warnings at top of your file.
-3. Ensure that your extensions/methods are general enough to be used in many different contexts.
+4. Ensure that your extensions/methods are general enough to be used in many different contexts.
-4. Be descriptive in the title and description of your pull request.
+5. Be descriptive in the title and description of your pull request.

 ## Optional Libraries